 2. Magnesium Oxide

 This is a very common form, and when people complain that magnesium gives them diarrhea, this is the form they are consuming.
-Its main application is as a laxative.
+Its main application is as

 This is the most common form in supplements as it is cheap and has a very low absorption rate.
 Good-quality supplements do not use this form.